-- Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age; or - The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, orslavery.
+Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age; or • The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, orslavery.

-For the purposes of this program, "children" refers to persons under the age of 18, and "youth" refers to individuals aged 16-24 (reflecting the age range covered by the Federal Government's Interagency Working Group on Youth Programs), unless the state or tribe has another definition for "youth" in state or tribal law.
+For the purposes of this program, "child or children" refers to persons under the age of 18, and "youth" refers to individuals aged 16-24 (reflecting the age range covered by the federal government's Interagency Working Group on Youth Programs), unless the state or tribe has another definition for "youth" in state or tribal law.
+Occasionally, the terms "minor" or "minors" are also used in this solicitation, to refer to persons under the age of 18.